ietf-wg-asdf/SDF/sdf.md

    Exceptionally, if a registration in these registries cannot be obtained or would be inappropriate, the unit name can also be a URI that is pointing to a definition of the unit.
-Note that SDF processors are not expected to (and normally SHOULD NOT) dereference these URIs (see also {{-deref}}); they may be useful to humans, though.
+Note that SDF processors are not expected to, and normally SHOULD NOT, dereference these URIs (see also {{-deref}}); they may be useful to humans, though.
    A URI unit name is distinguished from a registered unit name by the